ChromiaProject/ft4-lib/doc/release-notes/ts/Unreleased.md

 - Removed the `buildUnsigned` method from TransactionBuilder.
 - All registration strategies can now be found inside the `registrationStrategy`-object.
 E.g., `registrationStrategy.fee(...)`
 - `registerAccount` has been renamed to `registerAccountAdmin`
+- Rename "signed" event to "built" in `crosschainTransfer` method

 ### Changed 🪙